pe-version/CA2/README.md

 - **Resource Constraints**: Original CA1 used m5.large instances; CA2 constrained to t3.small for cost
 - **Network Subnets**: Changed from 10.0.1.x to 10.10.x to avoid VPC conflicts
 - **Volume Strategy**: Removed Kafka volume to eliminate persistence as scheduling variable
-- **Service Placement**: Added explicit constraints for troubleshooting (originally intended for distribution)
+- **Service Placement**: Added explicit constraints for troubleshooting, then removed to isolate issue

 ## Troubleshooting